cube3power/atsd/api/data/messages/webhook.md

-# Messages: WebHook
+# Messages: Webhook

 ## Description

-The endpoint converts request parameters and JSON payload into a message and stores it in the database.
+The endpoint converts request parameters and JSON payload into a message processed by the rule engine and stored it in the database.

+The method can be used to react to event notifications triggered by external web services such as GitHub, AWS, Jenkins, Slack, Telegram, etc.

 ## Request